Undocumented & DACA Students FAQ

 Summer Internships and Research Funding may be available for students who currently have, or can complete, an I-9 through the Student Employment Office – including DACA students.
 A stipend between $1,000 – $2,500 is allocated to students that go through the application process and receive approval.
 Undocumented students should contact Rory-Stefan Affoon to discuss their individual situation regarding potential funding.

 Additionally, The Dreamers Roadmap offers a list of different financial scholarships to fund opportunities for DACA and Undocumented students for summer and internship pursuits.

 I am undocumented, am I able to work after graduation?

 Although Undocumented students face restrictions due to work permits, there are some options that students can consider in order to work after graduation.

 - Start aLimited Liability Company LLC as a Worker Cooperative: A worker cooperative is a business comprised of members who are workers AND owners of the business.
 Members can control the structure and practices of the work environment.
-Businesses who hire a worker cooperative are hiring the cooperative not a single member.
+Businesses that hire a worker cooperative are hiring the cooperative, not a single member.
 Therefore, they are not required to prove that the work being done by the worker cooperative qualifies as independent contract work.

 Pages 29-37 of the Life After College Guide touches on these processes and can help you understand what this type of work might look like.